zotero/zoterobib/src/html/faq.md

 ### I'm getting an error trying to add an item.
 What do I do?

 Some sites have restrictions that prevent ZoteroBib from working, or they're designed in such a way that a URL can't be used to retrieve a given page.
-Try a different site, or paste in a ISBN, DOI, or other identifier instead.
+Try a different site, or paste in an ISBN, DOI, or other identifier instead.

 In a pinch, you can always enter metadata manually, though that should rarely be necessary.